Arrow pointing up

 • Vaxneuvance (PCV15) - PCV15 is a conjugate vaccine from Merck approved in 2021 that covers 15 serotypes of Streptococcus pneumoniae

-• One dose of PCV20 or 1 dose of PCV15 followed by a dose of PPSV23 ≥ 1 year later
+• One dose of PCV15, PCV20 or PCV21.
+If PCV15 is used, a dose of PPSV23 is recommended a year later.

-• Indications for early vaccine - see early indications
+• Indications for early vaccine - see CDC pneumococcal vaccine advisor

 So, just how effective are pneumococcal vaccines?
-There is no real-world data on the two new vaccines (PCV20 and PCV15), as their approvals were based on antibody titers, a surrogate endpoint.
-The largest randomized controlled trial to look at the efficacy of pneumococcal vaccines was performed in the Netherlands, where 84,496 adults aged 65 years or older (mean age 73 years) were randomized to PCV13 or placebo.
+There is no real-world data on the three newer vaccines (PCV20, PCV15, PCV21), as their approvals were based on antibody titers, a surrogate endpoint.
+The largest randomized controlled trial evaluating the efficacy of pneumococcal vaccines was performed in the Netherlands, where 84,496 adults aged 65 or older (mean age 73 years) were randomized to PCV13 or placebo.
 After an average follow-up of 3.97 years, 0.32% of patients who received PCV13 had confirmed pneumococcal community-acquired pneumonia (CAP) compared to 0.41% in the placebo group (p=0.05).
 The PCV13 group had a lower incidence of CAP caused by pneumococcal strains covered in the vaccine (0.15% vs 0.25%, p=0.003), but there was no significant difference in overall cases of CAP (1.8% vs 1.9%, p=0.32) or all-cause mortality (7.1% vs 7.1%).
 [PubMed abstract]

-Vaccine approvals translate to big bucks for pharmaceutical companies, especially if they can become part of the CDC's routine vaccine recommendations.
-This means millions of people will receive the vaccine each year without question when their provider recommends it; not to mention, many providers are "graded" by Medicare and other healthcare entities on the vaccination status of their patients.
-The CDC's Advisory Committee on Immunization Practices has already recommended that PCV20 replace PPSV23, and Pfizer is running ads suggesting people get PCV20 even if they've already had another pneumococcal vaccine.
+Vaccine approvals translate to big bucks for pharmaceutical companies, especially if the vaccine becomes part of the CDC's routine schedule, which means millions of people will receive it each year without question when their provider recommends it; not to mention, many providers are "graded" on their patient's vaccination status by Medicare and other healthcare entities.

-There is no question that vaccines save lives, but in some cases, the overall benefit is debatable, and it seems fair to question recommendations that call for the routine vaccination of large populations.
-Unless PCV20 and PCV15 prove to be far superior to PCV13, we'll have two more vaccines that lower the risk of pneumococcal CAP by around 0.10% while having no effect on mortality.
+There is no question vaccines save lives, but in some cases, the overall benefit is debatable, and it seems fair to question recommendations that call for the routine vaccination of large populations.
+Unless PCV20, PCV15, and PCV21 prove to be far superior to PCV13, we will have three more vaccines with questionable benefits.

 RELATED PAGES